sourcegraph-testing/wtf/README.md

 make run
 ```

-If you want to run the build command from a folder that is not in your `$GOPATH`:
+If you want to run the build command from a folder that is not in thy `$GOPATH`:

 ```bash
 # Set the Go proxy